Cryoplex/bitrpcclient/README.md

 # bitrpcclient
-BitRPCClient is a JSON-RPC client for bitcoind.
+Bitcoin RPC Client is a JSON-RPC simple client for bitcoind.

 ## Usage